department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-trouble-5" itemprop="name">I can’t verify my identity by answering the security questions.
 What should I do now? </button>
                     <div id="faq-trouble-5" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>You can try using your driver’s license or passport to verify your identity.</strong> Be sure to follow the image guidelines provided when you upload a copy of your driver’s license or passport.</p>
+                        <p><strong>You can try using your driver’s license or passport to verify your identity.</strong> Be sure to follow the image guidelines provided when you upload a copy of your driver’s license or passport.</p>
                         <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, you can sign in using those credentials and you won't need to verify your identity.
 If you don’t have an existing premium account, you can find out how to get one by reading the question above about other options for verifying your identity.</p>
                       </div>
                     </div>